ChicoState/SEER-SurveyAnalysis/README.md

 * **Communicated:** I directly communicated with the customer or mentor.
 Eg. Each week.

+* **PostClientFaceToFace:** How often did you personally communicate with your mentor/client FACE-TO-FACE?
+E.g 1-5

+* **PostClientSynchronous:** How often did you personally communicate with your mentor/client REMOTELY AT THE SAME TIME (e.g. phone, video calling, instant messaging concurrently, etc)

+* **PostClientAsynchronous:** How often did you personally communicate with your mentor/client REMOTELY AT DIFFERENT TIMES (e.g. email, message boards, instant messaging at different times, etc

 * **PostPromptReply:** My mentor/customer was prompt in replying to me.

 * **PostCommunicationHelpful:** My mentor/customer's communication was helpful to my progress on the software development project.

+* **PostClientTechnical:** My client(s) (and other members of the team, outside of the class) provided feedback with technical expertise.
+E.g 1-5

+* **PostClientBusiness:** My client(s) (and other members of the team, outside of the class) provided feedback with business expertise.
+E.g 1-5

 * **PostAccountable:** My mentor/customer held me accountable to completing my work well and on time.

 * **PostNetworking:** Interacting with my mentor/customer was valuable for my professional networking.

+* **PostHelpfulClients:** Explain what was most helpful about working with your client(s) (and other members of the team, outside of the class).
+E.g Free response

+* **PostDifficultClients:** Explain what was most difficult about working with your client(s) (and other members of the team, outside of the class) E.g Free response

 * **PostCSInnovate:** I believe Computer Science and Software Engineering are fields that further innovation in science and technology.